the umati vision

 To achieve this, umati creates a community and an ecosystem consisting of:

-- OPC UA Companion Specifications to define globally applicable semantics for machine tools
+- OPC UA Companion Specifications to define globally applicable semantics for machinery

 - Communication Default Requirements for the implementation of an OPC UA environment (e.g., encryption, authentification, server settings (ports, protocols) to allow plug-and-play connectivity between machines and software